vpolda/Snake-Tank/README.md

 ## Design

 It currently uses an ESP32-S3-WROOM-1-N8 along with two DHT11 sensors.
 The DHT11s where chosen for affordability and the need for general accuracy, not precision.
 The DHT11 sensors are attached through an RJ45 port and an ethernet cable.
-These were chosen for their widely avaible nature and each RJ45 port can attach to two DHT11.
+These were chosen for their widely avaible nature and simplicity.
 An onboard LCD screen is used to check sensor readings at any time.
 The Arduino Cloud was chosen for remote access to the available data due to ease of use and simplistic nature.